|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 CBT Assertiveness Training through Role-Playing - 5 Steps

 First, Nick described the incident and the personality traits of Mr. Thomas.
 Nick stated, "I was assigned to a marketing campaign for which I needed to write a financial proposal.
 Shortly after beginning, Mr. Thomas requested me to begin an audit of company spending over the last six months!"
 As Nick described it, the incident consisted of Nick being reprimanded by a pushy and overbearing Mr. Thomas.

 The second time through, Nick and the other group member switched roles.
-During this role play, I directed Nick by giving him cues and suggestions.
+During this role-play, I directed Nick by giving him cues and suggestions.
 These cues included words or actions that Nick used to be more assertive.
-For example, Nick stated, “I am overworked.”
-I asked Nick to use specify his generalization of overworked by listing the specifics of the first task assigned that were not completed.
-After this role play was over, I asked both Nick and the other group member to share what they experienced in both roles.
-Also, the Nick was given feedback from the group.
+For example, Nick stated, "I am overworked."
+I asked Nick to specify his generalization of overworked by listing the specifics of the first task assigned that were not completed.
+After this role-play was over, I asked both Nick and the other group member to share what they experienced in both roles.
+Also, Nick was given feedback from the group.

-On this track, we discussed CBT Assertiveness Training through Role Playing.
+In this section, we discussed CBT Assertiveness Training through Role-Playing.
 There are five steps in Assertiveness Training.
-They are: select an incident, role-play with another group member, have the client visualize the situation once more, have the client role play the situation twice with the other group member, and encourage the client.
+They are: select an incident, role-play with another group member, have the client visualize the situation once more, have the client role-play the situation twice with the other group member, and encourage the client.

-On the next track, we will discuss the need for clients to make behavioral changes that support accountability.
+In the next section, we will discuss the need for clients to make behavioral changes that support accountability.
 Four behavioral change concepts to consider are setting goals, making amends, choosing positive communication, and being authentic.

 Others who bought this Anger Management Course